-About the program
+About the Program

-Successful graduates of the HDNRE dual-title intercollege degree program will work in an interdisciplinary environment.
 They will be able to draw on materials from the biophysical, sociocultural, and sociodemographic arenas in an integrated, collaborative framework.
 They will have developed the ability to communicate effectively with stakeholders affected by natural resource and environmental change issues and be able to interact with a broad array of stakeholders in public settings.

 Students electing the dual-title intercollege program in HDNRE through participating majors may earn a degree with dual-title at both the Ph.D. and M.S./M.A. levels, i.e., Ph.D. in (graduate program name) and Human Dimensions of Natural Resources and the Environment, or M.S./M.A. in (graduate program name) and Human Dimensions of Natural Resources and the Environment.

 The following graduate programs offer dual-title degrees in HDNRE:

 - M.A. and Ph.D. in Anthropology and HDNRE

 - M.S. and Ph.D. in Energy and Mineral Engineering and HDNRE